anushka002/parrot_mambo_series/README.md

-# Parrot Mambo Mini Drone: Precision Meets Innovation 🚁🔍
+# Parrot Mambo Mini Drone Series: Precision Meets Innovation

 Step into the realm of cutting-edge drone experimentation with the **Parrot Mambo Mini Drone**!
 This compact powerhouse is more than a toy—it’s a platform for pushing boundaries in aerial robotics.
 We’ve unleashed its potential with two meticulously crafted mini-projects that blend advanced computer vision with seamless control.
 Designed for engineers, coders, and innovators, these projects showcase what’s possible when precision meets creativity.
 Ready to explore?
 Let’s dive in! ⚙️

+**Requirements**: Parrot Mambo Mini Drone

 ---
+### Setting up the Hardware
+To work with Parrot Mambo Mini Drone:

+---
-### 1. Mini Project 1: Color Detection Mastery 🎨
+### 1. Mini Project 1: Color Detection 🛬
 **Harnessing Vision with the Parrot Mambo’s Camera**

 ![Demo 1](https://github.com/user-attachments/assets/22020549-48d6-4dfe-9658-e8772a628fb7)